thp/pyotherside/docs/index.rst

 Building for Android
 --------------------

-Unlike Blackberry there is no Python or Qt present by default and both need to be shipped with the application.
+There is no Python or Qt present by default and both need to be shipped with the application.

 The current solution can be summarized like this: